aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/export/workbook-to-txt/_index.md

 ---
-title: Export WORKBOOK to TXT from Excel using Cells Cloud SDK for Android
+title: Aspose.Cells Cloud Android - Export Workbook to TXT
-description: Aspose.Cells Cloud REST API support exporting {0} to {1} format files using {2}.
+description: Use Aspose.Cells Cloud Android SDK to export an Excel workbook to TXT format instantly.
+Try the API now and integrate seamless text conversion into your mobile apps.

 ---